sophia-hager/sophia-hager.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a PhD student studying computer science at the Center for Language and Speech Processing at Johns Hopkins University, advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
+I'm a fifth-year PhD student studying computer science at the Center for Language and Speech Processing at Johns Hopkins University, advised by [Nicholas Andrews](https://www.cs.jhu.edu/~noa/) and [Kevin Duh](https://www.cs.jhu.edu/~kevinduh/).
+My general research interest is making large language models more reliable and safer.
+In particular, I'm interested in uncertainty quantification and how it can be used to improve reasoning and detect hallucinations before they reach an end user.
 Previously, I received my BA in computer science from Smith College, where I worked on controllable music generation.
-I currently work in natural language processing; my general research interest is making large language models more reliable and safer.
-In particular, my recent work has been on uncertainty quantification and language model agents.